-After spending two years writing a 100-page book on how to profitably quit your job, you’d think I’d have executed everything to perfection.
+After spending five years writing a 150-page book on how to profitably quit your job, you’d think I’d have executed everything to perfection.
 The negotiated severance package could literally pay for 72 months of around the world travel.
 By the time I returned all grizzled and gray, I’d have an increase in savings to boot thanks to passive income from real estate, CDs, dividends, and private equity.

 The fact of the matter is I made some mistakes which I’m now kicking myself for missing.
 One could blame my naivity for not further maximizing my severance package.
 But, ignorance is no excuse for anything.
 Ignorance is an excuse for the weak and unprepared.